nolanlawson/emoji-picker-element/README.md

 ### Size

-`emoji-picker-element` has a default size, but you can change it to be whatever you want:
+`emoji-picker-element` has a default size, but you can change it to whatever you want:

 ```css
 emoji-picker {